LukeDowell/prime_personal_project/README.md

 matter right now though because I've hit a bit of a roadblock.
 How do I alert all of the players joining a specific minigame that they are now a part of that game?
 Additionally, I'm beginning to wonder what happens when multiple instances of the same game run.
 I suspect that ChildProcesses won't play very nice with that scenario.

+##Wednesday, 2nd of September

+I didn't do a lot of work on the project today.
+I have an idea for how I'm going to handle specific minigame messages, though.
+Any minigame messages will be inside the CHANNEL.MINIGAME channel, and I'll pass along a simple object that has the values of 'game' and 'event'.
+That way I can store events only inside of the relevant controllers.
+I'm currently having an issue where my client isn't able to receive messages from the server in the minigame channel, but I'm just going to have to deal with that tomorrow.